Drug information

 - Store vials of azithromycin for injection below 86°F (30°C).
 Once the injection powder in the vial has been reconstituted with sterile water and diluted, it is stable for 24 hours at or below 86°F (30°C), or for 7 days if refrigerated at 41°F (5°C).

-- Store azithromycin tablets between 59°F and 86°F (15°C to 30°C).
+- Store azithromycin tablets between 59°F and 86°F (15°C and 30°C).

 - Do not use azithromycin if the original seal over the container opening is broken or missing.

 - Throw away azithromycin that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.
+For information on disposing of needles and other sharps, please refer to these guidelines or ask your health care provider or pharmacist.

 - Keep azithromycin and all medicines out of reach of children.